In today’s post, I’m sharing some great ways to not only survive, but also enjoy, the holidays as a Highly Sensitive Person.

 Remember that quality is more important than quantity when buying gifts.
 And quality doesn’t necessarily have anything to do with cost.

 A great way to think of thoughtful gifts is by thinking about what the person enjoys.
 Then looking for experience or consumable gifts to align with their interests and preferences.
-Check out this post for a huge list of thoughtful (and clutter-free!) gift ideas to get you started!
+Check out this post and this post for some great ideas for thoughtful (and clutter-free!) gift ideas to get you started!

 Shopping online can be a wonderful way for Highly Sensitive People to avoid the crowds, traffic, and general hustle and bustle of shopping altogether.